The Wiggles Movie

-The Wiggles Movie (known internationally as Magical Adventure!
-A Wiggly Movie) is a 1997 Australian musical film directed by Dean Covell from a screenplay by Greg Truman.
+The Wiggles Movie (also released as Magical Adventure!
+A Wiggly Movie internationally) is a 1997 Australian musical film directed by Dean Covell from a screenplay by Greg Truman.
 Produced by Gladusaurus Productions for 20th Century Fox, it is the first and only feature film starring the Wiggles.
 The story features amateur magician Wally the Great (Tony Harvey) trying to become a better magician by stealing Greg's magic wand, but is confronted by Dorothy the Dinosaur who believes the Wiggles have forgotten her birthday, while they have actually been planning a surprise party.

 Plot

 Wally the Great (Tony Harvey), great-grandson of Waldo the Magnificent, is an amateur magician whose dream is to win the competition at the Magic Club for Best Magician.
 He is confronted with a rival, Roland the Remarkable (Dale Burridge), who believes Wally is a nobody.
-Meanwhile, children's entertainers the Wiggles, consisting of lead singer Greg Page, guitarist Murray Cook, drummer Anthony Field and keyboardist Jeff Fatt, are performing at a nearby school for Dorothy the Dinosaur's birthday.
-Mrs. Bingle (Joanne Samuel), the principal, has an incident with Anthony after she blows a whistle, causing him to act extremely silly.
-Wally, watching from behind a wall, sees Dorothy herself laying Greg's (who is a magician) magic wand on a table while sulking that everyone has forgotten her birthday, but really they were trying to keep the surprise party for her a secret.
-Wally quickly snatches it, but he is caught by Dorothy.
-The two have a tug of war and the magic wand breaks in half.
-Meanwhile, the Wiggles decide to go out looking for Dorothy in their Big Red Car.
+Meanwhile, the titular children's entertainers, consisting of lead singer Greg Page, guitarist Murray Cook, drummer Anthony Field and keyboardist Jeff Fatt, are performing at a nearby school for Dorothy the Dinosaur's birthday party.
+As Wally observes their performance from afar, he notices Dorothy.
+She sulks at the fact everyone had forgotten her birthday, when the Wiggles were actually keeping it a secret from her.
+She sets down Greg's magic wand, which Wally steals, but he is caught by Dorothy, and the wand breaks in half during their tug of war.
+Although initially upset, Dorothy agrees to help Wally have it repaired, and the two set off across Wiggle World.
+The Wiggles decide to head out looking for Dorothy in their Big Red Car, which includes a detour to Henry the Octopus and his Underwater Big Band.
+When they run out of luck, they go to the Wigglehouse.